SAP/project-kernseife/installation-guide-btp.md

 > If you don't have a custom IdP Tenant, I suggest getting one, otherwise the Workzone Subscription might fail.
 > As a customer/partner I don't think you can even have a BTP Account without one anyway.
 Feel free to correct me on this.

-Assign yourself the Launchpad_Admin Role

-Open the Workzone Application and create a new Site
+### Setup Steps
+1. Create new Site in Work Zone

-Go to the Channel Manager and update the HTML5 App Repository
+2. Update HTML5 App Repository in Channel Manager

-Go to the Content Explorer and add all the Kernseife Apps from the HTML5 Repository

-We suggest you create a custom Role and assign the Apps accordingly and not use the "Everyone" Role.
+3. Import Kernseife Apps from Content Explorer
+4. Configure Roles (recommended over "Everyone" role)
+   - Create custom role
+   - Assign apps to role
+   - Link role to site via Site Studio => Role Assignments

 Don't forget to assign your user to that role.
 Otherwise you will wonder for hours why you can't see any apps.
 True story.
-Also you need to assign the Role to the Site via the Site Studio => Role Assignments

 Feel free to now define Groups and assign Apps to them.
-We have the Following Groups in our tenant: Manage, Analyze, Configure and Import.
-You might be able to figure out which Apps belongs in which group by the App ID (hint: apps starting with "manage" go into the "Manage" Group)

 Congratulations, you should now be able to use your Kernseife BTP Tenant!